-These tests shall be strictly enforced and participation shall be mandatory, since the parents/guardians have freely chosen to allow their son(s)/daughter(s) to participate in athletic programs.
-No athlete shall be tested unless the parent(s)/guardian(s) and the athlete sign both the LHSAA and Ascension Parish School Board forms giving permission to have the tests performed.
+These tests shall be strictly enforced and participation shall be mandatory, since the parents/legal custodians have freely chosen to allow their son(s)/daughter(s) to participate in athletic programs.
+No athlete shall be tested unless the parent(s)/legal custodian(s) and the athlete sign both the LHSAA and Ascension Parish School Board forms giving permission to have the tests performed.